Aims of EU quality schemes

 The names of various products (wine, food, aromatised wines and spirit drinks) produced in several countries outside the EU, such as Colombia or South Africa, have been protected.

 GIs applied for and entered in the Union registers may be consulted on eAmbrosia (the official database of EU GI registers), while both EU and non-EU GIs protected under agreements can be consulted on the GIview portal.

 The quality term ‘mountain product’ highlights the specificities of a product, made in mountain areas, with difficult natural conditions.

-Recognising this is an advantage for farmers as well as consumers as it enables to market the product better but also ensures certain characteristics to the consumer.
+Recognising this is an advantage for farmers as well as consumers.
+It enables farmers to market the product better but also ensures certain characteristics are clear to the consumer.

 Raw materials and animal feed comes from mountain areas.
 For processed products, production should take place in such areas as well.

 Agriculture in the EU’s outermost regions face difficulties due to remoteness and insularity, which brings with it difficult geographical and meteorological conditions.
 To ensure greater awareness of agricultural products from the EU’s outermost regions (the French Overseas Departments – Guadeloupe, French Guiana, Réunion and Martinique – and the Azores, Madeira and the Canary Islands) a dedicated logo has been created.

 Agricultural and food products.

 Produced in outermost regions

 Logo example for agricultural and food products from the EU’s outermost regions